sbb-design-systems/lyne-components/src/components/sbb-form-field/readme.md

 Either use a `<label>` or the `label` attribute to provide a label for a form input.
 The `<sbb-form-field>` will automatically assign the correct id reference between label and input.

-When using the floating label and setting the value programmatically to empty, it's mandatory to call the `reset()` method of the `sbb-form-field` to update the state of the floating label.
+When using the floating label and setting the value programmatically to empty or from empty to a specific value, it's mandatory to call the `reset()` method of the `sbb-form-field` to update the state of the floating label.

 ### Error messages